drlippman/IMathAS/readme.md

 - `/util/tagcoursecleanup.php`:  Run this once a day
 - `/util/runcoursecleanup.php`:  Run this about every 10 minutes.
 Can be limited to slow usage periods.

+If allowing guest logins:
+- `/util/deloldguests.php`:  Run about once a day (once for every 50 guests)

 If using a scheduled web call, you'll need to define:
 - `$CFG['cleanup']['authcode']`:  define this and pass it in the query string, like `runcoursecleanup.php?authcode=####`